lealceldeiro/gems/README.md

 ### Item 22: Use interfaces only to define types

 * The constant interface pattern is a poor use of interfaces.

+### Item 23: Prefer class hierarchies to tagged classes

+* Tagged classes are verbose, error-prone, and inefficient.
+* A tagged class is just a pallid imitation of a class hierarchy.